gruntwork-io/docs/docs/2.0/docs/patcher/tutorials/applying-first-patch.md

 ![Patcher Update completion notice](/img/patcher/tutorials/patcher_update_results.png)

-## Applying a Patch Using Patcher via GitHub Actions
+## Applying a patch Using Patcher via GitHub Actions

 Choose a directory named: <CustomizableValue id="DIRECTORY" /> in your repository to add a new infrastructure unit.
 Create a file called `terragrunt.hcl` in that folder with the following content: